simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Ordered lists

-Use numbers with periods or parentheses to create ordered lists.
+You can use numbers with periods or parentheses to create ordered lists.
 On JS Training Grounds, we use periods.

 ```md
 1.